RZEdward/RZEdward.github.io/_pages/about.md

 ---
 <br>
 <!--My natural sciences background has given me a concrete foundation in advanced mathematics and statistics which is crucial in understanding machine learning theory and the wider tech domain.
 In addition, the time I spent undertaking individual and team research projects provided me with the core tools for data analysis, data science, and proper documentation.-->
-To reinforce my understanding of computer science, I have formally studied core topics such as Databases, Data Structures & Algorithms, and Machine Learning, through online lectures.
+To reinforce my understanding of computer science, I have formally studied core topics such as databases, data structures & algorithms, and machine learning, through online lectures.

 <!--
 * CMU15445 - Intro to Database Systems